-favored by Old, with \sqrt{nas} 'disappear' (etc.), rather than \sqrt{nas} 'reach, attain', modifying rétah.
+favored by Old, with $\sqrt{nas}$ 'disappear' (etc.), rather than $\sqrt{nas}$ 'reach, attain', modifying rétah.
 (Ge [n.
 6c], in recognizing the root-noun-cmpd interpr., entertains the possibility that -naśbelongs to 'reach, attain' and suggests a gloss 'die Absicht erreichend'.)
 Old first suggests a sense 'sich der Aufmerksamkeit entziehend' (escapting attention), but produces a second, and to me more plausible, sense, that the discharge of the semen "die Erregung verschwinden lässt."
-The 1st member would be manā-, which generally means 'zeal' or the like, but could certainly shade into 'energetic excitement' and be euphemistically applied penile erection.
-This would require transitive-causative semantics for the root noun -naś ('cause to disappear' rather than just 'disappear'), but this is also necessary for what seems to be an undoubted example of such a cmpd, jīva-náś- 'destroying life/living beings', in MS I.4.13 (63: 3-4), where it characterizes an oblation (āhuti-) that falls in the wrong place.
+The 1st member would be mana-, which generally means 'zeal' or the like, but could certainly shade into 'energetic excitement' and be euphemistically applied penile erection.
+This would require transitive-causative semantics for the root noun -naś ('cause to disappear' rather than just 'disappear'), but this is also necessary for what seems to be an undoubted example of such a cmpd, jīva-náś- 'destroying life/living beings', in MS I.4.13 (63: 3-4), where it characterizes an oblation (ahuti-) that falls in the wrong place.
 That passage brings up another problem, however: the form in the MS is nom. sg. with a final in retroflex -t (jīvanát), while our nom. sg. ends in a velar (manānák).
-Of course root nouns in final palatals show both finals (-t. vít to vís, -k. drk to $d\hat{r}s$ -) and the data are messy.
-I would expect a retroflex here, as in the 3rd sg. s-aor. $av\bar{a}t$ (\sqrt{vah}) and 3rd sg. root aor. to the homonymous root \sqrt{nas} 'reach', $\tilde{a}nat$.
+Of course root nouns in final palatals show both finals (-t: vít to vís; -k: dŕk to $d\hat{rs}$ ) and the data are messy.
+I would expect a retroflex here, as in the 3rd sg. s-aor. $av\bar{a}t$ ( $\sqrt{vah}$ ) and 3rd sg. root aor. to the homonymous root $\sqrt{nas}$ 'reach', anat.
 But a velar isn't beyond the realm of possibility, nor is the interpr. of manānák as containing such a noun.
 I therefore tentatively suggest an alt. tr. "the two left behind semen, which dissipates excitement."
 For a summary of the problem see Scar (282-83), who, however, comes to no conclusions.

-That sukṛtásya yónau refers to the ritual ground is clear from the appearance of the same phrase in III.29.8, of the place where Agni is to situate the sacrifice.
+That sukrtásya yónau refers to the ritual ground is clear from the appearance of the same phrase in III.29.8, of the place where Agni is to situate the sacrifice.
+As noted there, suffix-accented sukrtá- has been substantivized and the tr. here should be corrected to "in the womb of good work."

 X.61.7: Once again, part of this vs. paraphrases what went before.
 The sprinkling of the semen in 6cd (rétaḥ ... níṣiktam) is repeated in 7b rétaḥ ... ní ṣiñcat.
 But the description is more violent and the agency made clear.
 In vs. 6 the two "going apart, left behind" the semen, as if the semen were a product of both male and female and mutually and tranquilly deposited.
-Here the father brutally "springs on" his own daughter, and he is the subject and agnet of the VP rétaḥ ... ní ṣiñcat.
+Here the father brutally "springs on" his own daughter, and he is the subject and agnet of the VP rétaḥ ... ní şiñcat.
 (Because the lexeme is the same in 6d and 7b, I should have tr. it identically: I would now substitute 'sprinkled his semen down upon the earth").